The Campus Mind Works project is pleased to provide the following support service for University of Michigan students:

 - Complete list of Pyschological Clinic groups

-- Thesis and Dissertation Stress Reduction (from October 15)
+- Thesis and Dissertation Stress Reduction Group (from February 6)